 Herbert Armstrong gave the information contained within The United States and Britain in Prophecy to the Sardis, or fifth, era.
 This revealed truth was prophesied (Revelation 3:7).
 The key of David reveals who modern Israel is; it discusses David, king of Israel, and shows that Christ is to rule over the world from David’s throne in the World Tomorrow.

 The Sardis Church rejected this truth.
 That is one big reason it is “dead.”
 Now the Laodicean era is rejecting the same truth.
 If you don’t understand fully who Israel is, then you can’t understand the one third of the Bible which is prophecy.
-God says the Laodiceans are blind (verse 18).
+God says the Laodiceans are blind (verses 17-18).
 Rejecting The United States and Britain in Prophecy is one big reason why.

 Both Sardis and Laodicea said The United States and Britain in Prophecy was in error.
 Both reject it.
 Soon everybody shall know that the God of Revelation 1:13-18 is the author of this inspiring truth!